st3hlo/slido-events-app/README.md

 # About
 App uses a json mock server for initial fetch of mock data from db.json from my public github repository.
-Demonstrates fetch, create and delete functionality
+Demonstrates fetch, create and delete functionality.
+Developed with React, Typescript and Material UI.
+Tested on Chrome.

 ## tags in list
 - reen tag => upcoming